Election Data & Demographic Factors

 Caroline Heldman, a political scientist at Occidental College, said “I don’t think you can understand [Clinton’s] candidacy without understanding gender bias is baked into it.”
 According to her, “we don’t like women to be ambitious.
 It rubs men and women the wrong way” (Bialik).

-Implicit bias, on the other hand, may be more subtle.
+The operation of implicit bias may be more subtle and difficult to measure.
 Nonetheless, researchers have conducted numerous studies to this end as part of an effort to understand the unconscious tendency to associate different personal attributes and behaviors with certain groups — in this case, the tendency to associate men with strength and careers and women with softness and family.
 Here again, this kind of bias registers stronger on average in women than in men.
 Among women, the bias is noted as being particularly strong among those who identify as politically conservative.
 Data indicate, furthermore, that this bias was especially strong among one group in 2016: women who supported Trump (Bialik).

 So how do you test for implicit bias?
 Researchers have, for example, run online experiments to test how subjects associate words such as “boy” and “lady” with “career” or “family.”
 You can take a version of the test at the website of Project Implicit, a nonprofit research organization (Bialik).

 Of course, most of the women who voted in the recent election did, in fact, support Clinton.
 Her victory margin with women was approximately 14 percentage points.
 Trump support, on the other hand, registered more prominently with men, by as much as 12.5 percentage points, according to exit polls — the biggest gender gap on record in a presidential election (Bialik).

 Unfiltered Comments from Trump Crowds – Racism?
 Sexism?
 Maybe?